SimpleLuke/42_libft/README.md

 ## Usage
 ```
-`make` to compile mandatory functions.
+`make` to compile functions into a static library.
 ```

 ## Functions